 That will reset the local group policy editor in Windows 11.
 Some most cases, settings are applied correctly when you reboot Windows.
 So go ahead and restart your Windows computer for all the settings to fully be applied.

-For some Windows 11 users, group policy editor might not be available.
-I believe, Window group policy editor is not available on Windows Home Editions.
+For some Windows 11 users, group policy editors might not be available.
+I believe the Windows group policy editor is not available on Windows Home Editions.